id01/passman/README.md

 Its primary feature is that the server knows a minimal amount of data about the user (IP is logged, though).
 Account names and usernames are hashed, and passwords are encrypted.
 Passwords can be gotten through an HTTP service.
+Note: It's probably a good idea to put HTTP authentication on backend/wwwroot/setup.php.

 ## Installation
 ### Backend Installation
 Install dependencies.
 Run ./setup.sh
 Run ./service.sh to start the service.
+Replace the string specified in backend/wwwroot/setup.php with the sha256 hash of the signup password.
 Symlink a folder on your webserver to backend/wwwroot for setting up of new users from the internet.
 #### Optional
 To remove Google CDN, download jQuery (production version) and move it to backend/wwwroot/bootstrap/jquery.js, then remove